As giant U.S. IPO nears, Alibaba's China e-commerce crown slips

 SHANGHAI Alibaba's dominance of online retail in China faces its biggest-ever challenge as the firm founded by Jack Ma in a one-room apartment 15 years ago lines up a U.S. initial public offering that could value the firm at around $140 billion.

-China's biggest social media company, Tencent Holdings Ltd, is leading the revolt, linking the country's most popular messaging app, WeChat, with the number two e-commerce player, JD.com.
+China's biggest social media company, Tencent Holdings Ltd (0700.HK), is leading the revolt, linking the country's most popular messaging app, WeChat, with the number two e-commerce player, JD.com (IPO-JDM.O).

 Alibaba still held a sturdy 45.1 percent of China's e-commerce market last year, down from 46.1 percent a year earlier, according to Euromonitor, and remains bullish in the face of Tencent, JD.com and others.
 It is beefing up its mobile services to keep up with China's legions of smartphone users.